ArifKalender/Arif-Kalender/README.md

-- 👋 Hi, I’m Ahmet Kalender
+- 👋 Hi, I’m Arif Kalender
 - 👀 I’m interested in programming
 - 🌱 I’m currently learning Java & C#
-- 💞️ I’m looking to collaborate on... any company?
+- 📫 You can reach me by using my e-mail address | akaleneder689@gmail.com & using my Discord | Kugelbltz#0001
-- 📫 You can reach me by using my e-mail address | akaleneder689@gmail.com & using my Discord | SolidSteed#0001
+-